jsforce/jsforce-website/src/partials/document/query.html.md

   .run({ autoFetch : true, maxFetch : 4000 }); // synonym of Query#execute();
 ```

+NOTE: When `maxFetch` option is not set, the default value (10,000) is applied.
+If you really want to fetch more records than the default value, you should explicitly set the maxFetch value in your query.

+NOTE: In ver.
+1.2 or earlier, the callback style (or promise style) query invokation with `autoFetch` option only returns records in first fetch.
+From 1.3, it returns all records retrieved up to `maxFetch` value.

 ### Using Query Method-Chain

 #### Basic Method Chaining